jrsacher/jrsacher.github.io/s1b/README.md

 + Homework reminders
   + Start early!
-  + Late work:
-    + Late policy is 0.1% off per minute
+  + Late work may be penalized (see policy in the syllabus)
-    + We only see the answers (and time stamp) from your last submission.
-Edits after the deadline will be considered late.
-    + See the [syllabus](https://cs50.harvard.edu/summer/business/2022/syllabus/#extension-policy) for the extension policy
     + _If there are extenuating circumstances, contact business@cs50.harvard.edu_
++ No sections/office hours for "Spring Break" (week of 3/10)
 + Questions from the first homework assignment?
-+ I'm grading assignment 2 -- scores will hopefully be released soon
++ I'm grading assignment 2 -- hope to have it done this weekend!
 + Other questions or concerns?

 #### Topics